Geant4-IcyMoons/dnaphysics_ice_release/README.md

 ## Overview

-Geant4-IcyMoons is a Geant4-DNA based release for Monte Carlo simulation of electron transport in icy condensed media.
-The present distribution provides:
+Geant4-IcyMoons is an extension of Geant4-DNA for Monte Carlo simulation of electron transport in water ice and related condensed phases.
+The present release extends the Geant4-DNA electron-transport framework with new water-ice interaction physics, most notably phase-specific inelastic electronic excitation and ionization cross sections for amorphous and hexagonal ice, together with the supporting models, data products, examples, and utilities required to use them in practice.
+At the level of the distributed transport physics, the release models the elastic and inelastic interactions of electrons in amorphous and hexagonal water ice, with the principal phase-resolved extension entering through the electronic inelastic sector.

+The distribution provides:

 - a standalone Geant4 application, `dnaphysics`
-- custom low-energy electron cross-section datasets for ice
+- new water-ice inelastic cross-section datasets for amorphous and hexagonal ice
-- Geant4 model implementations and physics-list integration for those datasets
+- Geant4 model implementations and physics-list integration for those new datasets and the supporting transport channels used by the release
 - validated example macros and run scripts
 - Python utilities for diagnostics, plotting, and cross-section generation
 - a Europa energy-library generation workflow

-This release is intended for users who require a documented, reproducible starting point for:
+This release is intended for users who require a documented, reproducible framework for:

 - transport simulations in amorphous ice, hexagonal ice, and liquid water
 - comparison of standard and custom low-energy interaction channels